 Because HM Revenue & Customs seeks to concentrate their resources in areas where they consider tax is being lost, they have in recent years increased the nature and scope of their compliance visits.
-This article explains what to expect during a HMRC PAYE inspection.
+This article explains what to expect during a HMRC Employer Compliance Review.

 HMRC inspection frequency

-A HMRC PAYE & NIC inspection (or Employer Compliance Review) does not occur every year.
+A HMRC Employer Compliance Review (previously termed PAYE & NIC inspections) does not occur every year.
 The average time between inspections is usually 6 years.
 In a few cases, an inspection can lapse between 10 to 15 years, however if your company have had past difficulties resulting in errors, an inspection can occur as frequently as once every 3 years.

 While there is no specific reason required for an inspection, there are a few trigger points that increase your chances of having your company inspected.
 These can include: -

 Employer Compliance Review Notice

 The first indication that you have been selected for a PAYE inspection is via a phone call.
 The HMRC employer compliance officer will request a formal meeting with you to be held at your company’s trading address or head office and will request that you are present.
 It is imperative that you have professional representation with you at all times.
 This is because your adviser will be more aware of exactly what the HMRC officer is looking for and avoid common mistakes such as impromptu remarks regarding certain contractual arrangements during your meetings.
 Such remarks can arouse suspicion and lead to a deeper, more thorough investigation.

 Once the meeting date is agreed, a confirmation letter from HMRC will be sent.
 In this letter you will usually find that there is a request to review specific records.
 The records that are most commonly reviewed are: